 Add content to your company page on Glassdoor and other reviewing sites, including testimonials and information on your benefits and work culture.
 You can also ask current employees to leave reviews; while you want them to be honest, they’re likely to leave mostly positive feedback since they still work for you.
 Just be sure to not ask a large amount of current employees to do this at the same time—potential candidates will see that the reviews were posted closely to one another and that doesn’t look good for anyone.

 Finally, be on the lookout for errant or bogus reviews.
 While not common, there are spammers and the like that will leave reviews for companies they have never worked for.
 Additionally, it is possible for someone to leave a review for your company simply by mistake.
 In these cases, you can ask that Glassdoor or others remove the review.

-3. …And Be On The Lookout For New Ones
+3. Be On The Lookout For New Review Platforms

 When it comes to managing your company’s reputation online, it pays to be an early adopter to new reviewing platforms or social media channels.
 New platforms are popping up all the time, such as The Job Crowd or Great Place To Work and if you don’t pounce on them when they first debut, disgruntled employees may get the first say on what it’s like to work for your company.
 Get in on these new sites as they are developed so you can try and maintain control over your digital impression.

 4. Give Your Employees A Healthy Work-Life Balance